Bruin-Dev/Intelygenz/metrics-dashboard/README.md

 In the [configuration files](./prometheus/configs) of Prometheus, it is indicated from which microservices it is desired to scrape metrics, indicating for each of them the necessary connection endpoint.

->At the moment, Prometheus is used to collect metrics from the `sites-monitor` microservice, using the DNS address of the AWS Route53 service as connection endpoint.

 ## Thanos

 [Thanos](https://github.com/thanos-io/thanos) is a set of components that can be composed into a highly available metric system with unlimited storage capacity, which can be added seamlessly on top of existing Prometheus deployments.